 II.
 Experiential Learning (3 or 4 credits)

-The experiential learning requirement is designed to get students into the field, where classroom concepts come-to-life, disciplinary boundaries are challenged, and students contribute to community life in a meaningful way.
-Experiential learning will enhance students' understanding of poverty and prepare them for the final capstone experience, whether it is the seminar or an independent project.
+The Experiential Learning Requirement is designed to get students into the field, where classroom concepts come-to-life, disciplinary boundaries are challenged, and students contribute to community life in a meaningful way.
+Experiential learning will enhance students' understanding of poverty and prepare them for the final capstone experience, whether it is the Capstone Seminar or an independent project.
 The experiential learning requirement may be satisfied by successfully completing one of the following options:

-A. Three designated one-credit Center for Social Concerns Seminars combined with the one-credit course PS 35001 (4 credits total); or
+Option A: Three designated 1-credit Center for Social Concerns Seminars combined with the 1-credit course PS 35001 (4 credits total, see Experiential Learning Requirement for required and optional courses); or

-C. One approved three-credit community-based learning or research course.
-Includes courses taught on campus, a Center for Social Concerns Summer Service Learning Program course or internship focused on poverty (domestic or international), and the "Approaches to Poverty and Development: Santiago, Chile" course.
+Option C: One approved 3-credit community-based learning or research course.
+Includes courses taught on campus, including a domestic or international Center for Social Concerns Summer Service Learning Program course or approved internship focused on poverty.
 (3 credits total)

 III.
 Electives (6 credits)

 Two 3-credit courses from the list of approved Poverty Studies Electives.
 The complete list of electives is available through Class Search by selecting all disciplinary subjects and the "PSIM--Poverty Studies Elect." attribute.
 Contact firstname.lastname@example.org if you need assistance searching for courses or want to propose that a course have this attribute added.